 Iran has the highest rate of nose surgery in the world per capita.
-For Persian women and some men, the operation is a marker not just of physical beauty but also of wealth and social priorities.
+According to most estimates, Iranians get four times the amount of nose jobs that Americans do.
+For Persian women and some men, the operation is a marker not just of physical beauty but...

 The author dressed as an urbane Iranian woman, complete with Bumpit and a bandage from a nose job.
 Photo by Michael Marcelle